Lambert W random variables and their applications in loss modelling: The Lambert Function and Its Properties

-Based on the construction as an inverse of a certain exponential function, the asymptotes of $W$ are similar to those of the natural logarithm.
-More precisely, one can find the limits as follows:
+Based on its construction as an inverse of a certain exponential function, the~asymptotes of $W$ are similar to those of the natural logarithm.
+More precisely, the limits can be found as follows:

 and